-Use the tide table tool on the lower left menu to see the tide schedule.
+Use the tide table tool on the bottom of the menu on the left column to see the tide schedule.

 Money Island typically experiences 5 1/2′ to 6 1/2′ tidal differences in water level from high tide to low tide.
 This is a greater difference than many other tidal zones outside our region.
 During certain times of the month the tidal water level differences are even greater.

 While the marina is open at all times, consider that certain times are more conducive to specific tide times.
 Following is a tip sheet regarding tide schedule: